 Review and share the user needs you brainstormed for A1: Needfinding.
 This week, your team will develop blueprints for your web app, fleshing out your design ideas by creating a point of view, seeking inspiration, storyboarding, and making paper prototypes.

 Step 1: Refine your point-of-view if necessary

-By now you should be a pro at writing a point of view from A1!
-Revisit this point-of-view with your team after reading this entire assignment's directions, and refine it if necessary.
+Revisit your point-of-view from A1 with your team after reading this entire assignment's directions, and refine it if necessary, in the spirit of repeated iteration.
 (If you feel that your A1 point-of-view is fine, then you can keep it for A2.)

 Based off the user needs you found from A1, write a Point of View (one or a few sentences) that describes a core problem in relation to the class's design theme.
 It should address a deep user need and your personal take on a high-level design strategy, but without offering any concrete solutions yet.
 (You can resubmit what you had from A1 if you feel that was adequate.)

 Refer to this document for a point-of-view about writing a Point of View (these may not match this year's design theme, though).
 Remember to look at the issue from a high-level; don't try to plan out all the functionality for your app or design a solution here.

 Next, use your point of view and inspiration to come up with three different design ideas that address/engage your point of view to address a user need.
 Illustrate each of these ideas with a storyboard.